Financial Planning for a Divorce

 Even when all involved have the best intentions, things might not go as planned.
-The last thing you want is to accidentally overextend yourself because there was an unforeseen hiccup in how you thought financial settlement would play out.
+The last thing you want is to accidentally overextend yourself because there was an unforeseen hiccup in how you thought the financial settlement would play out.

-For example, you and your former spouse might have a signed contract for sale of the family house, but the sale proceeds won’t hit your bank account until settlement of the sale of the property.
+For example, you and your former spouse might have a signed contract for the sale of the family house, but the sale proceeds won’t hit your bank account until the settlement of the sale of the property.

 If for whatever reason, the sale falls through before settlement, you don’t want to have committed your share of those anticipated sale proceeds to the purchase of another property.

 If you would like to know how this applies to your situation, please call us now on (08) 6381 0208 or fill out this form to schedule your first 30-min free telephone appointment.
-Loukas Law are the leading family lawyers Perth clients can trust to help them build a future they can live with.
+Loukas Law are the leading family lawyers who clients can trust to help them build a future they can live with.